sonata-nfv/son-install/README.md

 [![asciicast](https://asciinema.org/a/31n3zv4c946zb8l4be7v84r45.png)](https://asciinema.org/a/31n3zv4c946zb8l4be7v84r45?autoplay=1)

 ## What's new in Release 2.1
-* application versioning - you can now choose the deployment of the 'latest' version or the 'dev' version or '2.1' version, for example
+* application versioning - you can now choose the deployment of the 'latest', '2.1' or 'dev' version
-* virtual Personal Security Applicance (PSA) - you can now deploy a dockerized PSA Network Service to the localhost, to a target IP address or to an Openstack VIM in a single command line

 ## What's new in Release 2.0